xraypy/feff85exafs/wrappers/C/README.md

 |  rep       | \*double   | O   | real part of complex momentum, column 7 in `feffNNNN.dat`    | |

-A polarization calculation is enabled by setting the `ipol` element to a true value.  `evec` contains a 3-vector with the polarization vector of the incident beam.  `elpty` and `xivec` are the ellipticity and Poynting vector of the incident beam for a calculation with ellipticity.
+A polarization calculation is enabled by setting the `ipol` element to a true value.  `evec` has 3 elements and represents the polarization vector of the incident beam.  `elpty` and `xivec` are the ellipticity and Poynting vector of the incident beam for a calculation with ellipticity.

 When `make_path` is called, the `ri`, `beta`, and `eta` arrays are